Studying in a foreign land can be tough yet the experience that comes with it is worthwhile the hassle.

 Different things need to be considered, such as adaptation to a new study approach and a different work culture; you have to learn to cooperate with people from the various backgrounds from throughout the world.

-One of the most worrying factors about studying abroad could be the tuition fees and the low value of our currency in the exchange rate index.
+One of the most worrying factors about studying in the UK from Nepal could be the tuition fees and the low value of our currency in the exchange rate index.

 However, scholarships can provide a nice breathing space for students who are willing to come out of their comfort zone and take a step towards their career.